 A foundational principle in constructing your AI readiness assessment

 There are some good (and free) background resources available from companies like Info-Tech Research Group, which curates an AI Research Center, to help leaders understand how to think about AI and a business’ technology platform(s).
-Info-Tech focuses on integrating AI into the operational fabric of IT.
+Data scientists and engineers at Info-Tech focus on integrating AI into the operational fabric of IT.
 They are bullish on how to maximize value from AI, stating:

 In other words, start by considering AI as part of your tech platform, not as a one-off technology.
 This is a clear principle statement which will help you bring the same level of management, processes, and expected results that you expect from other tech investments.